 Collaboration Brings Free COVID-19 Testing to Geneva Square Friday

-Chesapeake, Va.— The Urban League of Hampton Roads, The Virginia Office Of Diversity, Equity and Inclusion, Chesapeake Regional Healthcare, Chesapeake Health Department, as well as other community leaders, are once again work together to provide free COVID-19 testing to an underserved community in Chesapeake.
+CHESAPEAKE, Va. — The Urban League of Hampton Roads, The Virginia Office Of Diversity, Equity and Inclusion, Chesapeake Regional Healthcare, Chesapeake Health Department, as well as other community leaders, are once again working together to provide free COVID-19 testing to an underserved community in Chesapeake.
 After successfully testing in the MacDonald Manor neighborhood in May, the next community testing will occur in the Geneva Square area of Deep Creek on Friday, June 5th from 10 am to 2 p.m.

 The event will provide nasal-swab tests for up to 400 participants.
 Those who are symptom-free are encouraged to test and need not be residents of the Geneva Square community.
 Results will be delivered confidentially in approximately 48 hours.